Volkswagen ID.3 Review

 Range

-The Volkswagen ID.3 isn't the most efficient electric family car - we found the Kia Niro EV a touch more efficient in the real world.
+The Volkswagen ID.3 isn't the most efficient electric family car - we find the Kia EV3 and Nissan Leaf a touch more efficient in the real world.
 Even so, the VW is very decent for range and efficiency.
-WLTP claimed figures put the 58kWh ID.3 Pro between 268- and 270 miles of range depending on what wheels and trim you go for, and in the real world it should manage around 190-200 miles in winter, or it'll eke up towards 250 miles in gentle driving and summer conditions.
-During our time with the car we managed a run of 220 miles from full to empty even with long sections of motorway (200 miles driven with 20 showing as remaining).
+WLTP claimed figures put the 52kWh ID.3 Pure at 240 miles of range depending on what wheels and trim you go for, and in the real world we'd estimate that it'll manage around 170- to 190 miles in winter, or it'll probably eke up towards 220 miles in gentle driving and summer conditions.

 Battery